eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Version Scheme [1.i]

-`CycloneDDS` versioning follows the standard semantic versioning except that major version 0 is also considered stable. `CycloneDDS` was already a stable code base when it was contributed to [Eclipse Foundation](https://eclipse.org)
+`CycloneDDS` versioning follows the standard semantic versioning except that major version 0 is also considered stable. `CycloneDDS` was already a stable code base when it was contributed to [The Eclipse Foundation](https://eclipse.org)

 * MAJOR version when you make incompatible API changes.
 * MINOR version when you add functionality in a backwards compatible manner.
 MINOR is source compatible (we strive to maintain binary compatibility as well).